The legal basis for cross-border divisions and changes of legal form is coming soon!

 German Parliament (Bundestag) passes law to implement the EU Mobility Directive (UmRUG)

 "UmRUG" nearly passes the finish line: After a tough legislative process, the German Parliament (Bundestag) passed the draft bill of the UmRUG introduced by the German government on January 20, 2023 (and thus shortly before the end of the implementation period expiring on January 31, 2023).
 Prior to this, the bill had been amended by the responsible Legal Affairs Committee (Rechtsausschuss).
-The promulgation of the Act, which is expected in February 2023, will (finally) create the legal prerequisites for cross-border reorganization transactions in the form of a division and a change of legal form involving German legal entities.
+The promulgation of the Act will (finally) create the legal prerequisites for cross-border reorganization transactions in the form of a division and a change of legal form involving German legal entities.
 Cross-border reorganization processes will thus be significantly facilitated.

 Cross-border mobility is becoming increasingly important for entrepreneurs and companies.
 Particularly against the background of what are sometimes referred to as multiple crises in recent times - pandemics, supply chain disruptions, the war in Ukraine, inflation, energy supply bottlenecks and the explosion in energy costs, as well as a shortage of skilled workers - companies have no choice but to rethink location decisions and relocate.